7 Ways to Turn Your Garage Into the Dog Room Your Pup Deserves

 Your golden comes in from the backyard, paws soaked, and heads straight for her spot.
 No chaos.
 No “get off the couch.”
 Just her space, waiting for her.

-Each kennel unit uses steel bar doors with heavy-duty corner brackets, mounted to painted MDF or cabinet-grade plywood walls.
-Inside each pod, there’s a round bolster dog bed sitting on a washable flat mat — both easy to swap on laundry day.
-One pod even has a stainless steel floor bowl bolted right to the base.
+Each of the kennel units has steel bar doors with heavy-duty corner brackets mounted to painted MDF or cabinet-grade plywood walls.
+Inside each pod there is a round bolster dog bed sitting on a washable flat mat (both easy to swap on laundry day), and one pod also has a stainless steel floor bowl bolted to the base.

 That detail is the one I’m stealing.

-Make it even easier: pre-cut your kennel walls to 24 inches tall so they tuck under a standard 4-foot loft deck without wasting ceiling space.
-This height works for most medium-to-large breeds and still gives you usable storage above.
+Make it even easier: cut your kennel wall to 24 inches tall so it will tuck under your standard 4 foot loft deck.
+This is high enough for most medium and large breeds and still gives you storage space above the deck.

-Paint the interiors flat white — it makes each pod feel bigger and shows you exactly when it needs a wipe-down.
+Paint the insides flat white so each pod feels bigger and you can see when it needs a wipe down.

 📸 Photo credit: Instagram @boarding-photos2.jpg